openpnp/openpnp/gui/README.md

 # Development

 OpenPnP is written in Java and is built with Maven.
-To begin hacking on OpenPnP you shoudl make sure you have the Java JDK 6 or greater installed, along with Maven which you can get at http://maven.apache.org/download.cgi#Installation.
+To begin hacking on OpenPnP you should make sure you have the Java JDK 6 or greater installed, along with Maven which you can get at http://maven.apache.org/download.cgi#Installation.
 You should be able to run `mvn --version` from your command line to make sure everything is working as expected.